stargate-bukkit/Stargate-Bukkit/README.md

 - Makes containers no longer open when used as buttons
 - Validates and updates stargate buttons when the plugin is loaded or reloaded
+- Adds an option to make a stargate silent (no text in chat when teleporting) for better immersion on RP servers

 #### \[Version 0.9.0.5] EpicKnarvik97 fork